The Weeknd’s Romance With Selena Gomez Leaves Taylor Swift Stuck In The Middle?

 As Taylor Swift and Gigi Hadid continue to flaunt their friendship, Swift’s outings with Gomez have been far less frequent.
 Although the two women did attend the 2016 Grammy Awards together last February, they haven’t been photographed publicly for some time.
 That said, there isn’t necessarily a reason to believe they are facing turmoil as Swift recently shared a clip of support for the “Hands to Myself” singer.

 In the clip, Taylor Swift was seen reacting to the news of Selena Gomez’s big win at the 2016 American Music Awards in November.
-As fans may recall, Gomez was named as the winner of the Best Female Artist: Pop/Rock award at the event, which took place nearly 3 months after she opened up about her struggles with anxiety, depression and panic attacks.
+As fans may recall, Gomez was named as the winner of the Best Female Artist: Pop/Rock award at the event, which took place nearly three months after she opened up about her struggles with anxiety, depression, and panic attacks.

-Weeks after Gomez attended the 2016 American Music Awards, she and The Weeknd debuted their relationship in Santa Monica, California after a romantic dinner date at Giorgio Baldi restaurant.
+Weeks after Gomez attended the 2016 American Music Awards, she and The Weeknd debuted their relationship in Santa Monica, California, after a romantic dinner date at Giorgio Baldi restaurant.
 Since then, the couple has continued to flaunt their romance in Los Angeles and in Italy, where they recently enjoyed a number of sights in Florence and Venice.

 Although Taylor Swift hasn’t discussed Gomez’s relationship with The Weeknd, nor has she been seen spending time with the new couple, a source days ago claimed she is supportive of the choices her friend is making.